Frequently Asked Questions - ESD

 Non-residential-only developments will also need to:

-- Expected NABERS rating
+- Expected NABERS rating (as relevant).

 When preparing an SDA, do I really have to know what appliances I will install?